aastha985/Web-Scraping/README.md

 # Web-Scraping
-Web Scraping from imdb.com and storing the data as csv files.
+Web Scraping from imdb.com of:
 1. Most popular movies
 1. Movies of different genres

+Storing the data as csv files.